-C. Efficiency of Tax Preferences: What Are the Alternatives?---Employer contributions to disability and life insurance are treated somewhat differently in the tax code; both, however, are tax-favored.
-Employer contributions to disability insurance are tax-exempt.
-Individual income taxes are paid, however, on benefits actually received from a disability plan, including disability retirement, at the time of receipt.
-Like employer contributions to pension benefits, employer-paid disability insurance is tax-deferred.

-Employer contributions to life insurance valued at less than \$50,000 are also tax-exempt.14 In general, distributions from life insurance plans are exempt from individual income taxation as well.
-Neither employer contributions to disability or life insurance (under \$50,000), nor the benefits ultimately paid by these plans, are taxable by Social Security.
+C. Efficiency of Tax Preferences: What Are the Alternatives?-Employer contributions to disability and life insurance, like health insurance contributions, are favored by the tax code.
+Unlike health insurance, however, disability and life insurance benefits are not fully tax-exempt.
+Workers pay no individual income tax on the value of employer contributions to disability insurance or to life insurance less than \$50,000.
+13 Individual income taxes are paid, however, on benefits actually received from a disability plan, including disability retirement, at the time of receipt.
+In general, distributions from life insurance plans are exempt from individual income taxation.
+Neither employer contributions to disability and life insurance (under \$50,000), nor the benefits ultimately paid by these plans, are taxable by Social Security.